Big Brother (German TV series) season 10: Day 196

 Marc, Klaus and Timo had their erotic photoshoot in the match room.
 Three hours later, Manuela, Oma Anne, Jenny and Natascha had their erotic photoshoot in the match room.

 The housemates had to learn the Eurovision Song Contest 2010 flashmob dance until the live show on Monday.
 They danced to the song "Glow" from the Norwegian duo Madcon, who performed live at the live show.

 Day 197

 In the live show, the nominated Jenny, Oma Anne and Marc got a big icecube.
 They had to melt as much of the icecube as they could in one hour.
-The housemate, who's icecube melted the most got a surprise.
+The housemate, whose icecube melted the most got a surprise.
 The winner was Marc.
 He could phone with his sister.

 The phone booth rang while the nominated melted their icecubes.
 Timo and Natascha answered.
 Big Brother said that they have to switch their clothes without leaving the booth.
 They passed and won two packets of filtered cigarettes.